yonderTech/ConversionUtilities/README.md

 `Dto.A dtoA = service.Clone<Dto.A>(daoA);`

 There it is, that simple.
 The method assumes that property names and types and of the same on both sides.
+The method recursively crawls properties that are List<>'s as well.